 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.
-For details, please see www.yukoncollege.yk.ca/yfnccr.
+For details, visit yukoncollege.yk.ca/yukon-first-nations-core-competency.